YellowJacketLinux/CPAN-RPM/MODULE_COMPATIBILITY.md

 The ‘Red Hat Way’ of dealing with the issue is pretty standard across RPM based GNU/Linux distributions but I believe is insufficient.

+With the ‘Red Hat Way’ the main `perl` RPM has the following `Provides:`:

+    Provides: perl(:MODULE_COMPAT_%{version})

+where `%{version}` __MUST__ be the ‘three-part’ version number variant.
+The reason why it __MUST__ be the ‘three-part’ version number variant is because Perl module RPM spec files will then have the following `Requires:`

+    Requires: perl(:MODULE_COMPAT_%(eval `perl -V:version`; echo $version))

+The `%(eval `perl -V:version`; echo $version)` expression *always* evaluates to the ‘three-part’ version number variant of Perl.

+This restricts the RPM to the same maintenance patch level of Perl used to build the RPM but there are two problems with that method:

+1. It does not verify that the same `@INC` scheme was used.
+This can result in an RPM that installs but for which the module is installed in a directory that `perl` does not search.
+2. It means that every single package that includes a Perl module must be updated every time a new patch level maintenance release of Perl is provided.

+The way that most RPM based GNU/Linux distributions deal with the second issue is they rarely provide new patch level maintenance releases, instead opting to backport bug fixes into the ‘three-part’ version number they originally shipped.
+It works, but it certainly is not KISS, and it means that there is an inconsistency in how a particular ‘three-part’ version behaves across different operating systems.
+This can cause a problem when a Perl module requires a specific patch level because it depends upon a fix that took place in a specific patch level.
+It may be a current ‘defacto’ standard practice among GNU/Linux distributions but it is dirty and I do not like it.